swaroop64/Netflix-dashboard/README.md

 # Netflix-dashboard
-This is a Power BI dashboard, made using a small dataset of Netflix top 50 shows.
+This Power BI dashboard is made using a small dataset of Netflix's top 50 shows.
 This file can be viewed by downloading the raw file.
+The dataset (CSV file) is also attached to this repository.